No. 5 the Film

 No. 5 the Film is a 2004 180-second short film directed by Baz Luhrmann and starring Nicole Kidman and Rodrigo Santoro.
 Karl Lagerfeld designed the costumes; he also briefly appears in the film.
 It is part of a new breed of advertising crossover films known as branded content.
 It had a budget of US$33 million, financed exclusively by Chanel.
-Visually captivating, the film is an extended television commercial for Chanel No. 5 perfume.
+The film is an extended television commercial for Chanel No. 5 perfume.
 The film was initially screened in many North American cinemas during the "Coming Attractions" section preceding the main feature.
 During the 2006 Christmas season, an edited 30-second TV spot was shown on primetime on many networks in Canada and the United States.
 Kidman was paid $3 million for her role in the advertisement.

 Plot

 A famous celebrity (Nicole Kidman) runs away in a pink dress in the middle of Times Square in New York City, only to get into a cab with the one man who does not know who she is, a plot line similar to Roman Holiday.
 After four days in his Lower East Side apartment, her secretary (Lagerfeld) commands her to return to her life as a celebrity.
 The paparazzi take pictures of her as she walks upstairs and looks at big letters, a graphical device often used in Luhrmann's Red Curtain Trilogy, on top of a building that read "Coco Chanel" with her lover standing next to them.
 They smile at each other and then the credits are shown.